I am neither a German national, nor am I currently living in Germany. Am I eligible to apply?

 Every application will first undergo a formal examination (eligibility check, completeness, compliance with deadline etc.).
 We expect to inform all applicants no later than November 2019 whether their proposals are being forwarded to reviewers or were excluded for formal reasons.

 Each proposal will be sent to two external reviewers whose expertise corresponds to the proposed research topic.
 External reviewers will be recruited among scientists from all over the world.

 An interdisciplinary selection committee which adequately reflects the disciplines of the applicants will then be responsible for the final rating.
 This will result in a ranking list, according to which successful and reserve candidates will be identified, taking into account the available funding.

 The criteria for evaluation are (1) the achievements of the applicant to date (scientific and other qualifications, and particular conditions which have influenced the academic progress) and (2) the quality of the proposed project and the consistency with long-term career planning.

 How does DAAD prevent a potential conflict of interest for reviewers?

 Our evaluation forms include a checklist and a self-declaration in which reviewers have to indicate if a potential conflict of interest exists.
 If so, a scientist will not be able to serve as reviewer.

 When will I know if my application has been successful?

-The selection committee meeting will be in February 2019, and we will inform applicants about the outcome that same month (probably 18-22 February 2019).
-Successful candidates will then be invited to an information seminar in Bonn on 10-12 March 2019.
+The selection committee meeting will be in February 2020, and we will inform applicants about the outcome that same month (probably in the week 17-21 February 2020).
+Successful candidates will then be invited to an information seminar in Bonn on 9/10 March 2020.
 Please save this date but do not make any travel arrangements before receiving a letter of acceptance.